mdn/content/files/en-us/web/api/element/insertadjacenttext/index.md

 ### Exceptions

 - `SyntaxError` {{domxref("DOMException")}}
-  - : Thrown if the `position` specified is not a recognized value.
+  - : Thrown if `where` is not a recognized value.

 ### Visualization of position names